And Avoid Them In the Future

 You often see this occurrence with internet trolls.
 A troll uses the internet to upset other users and distract from helpful discourse.
 There’s no real function to trolls.
 Similarly, some hackers create harmful programs because they enjoy making others suffer.
 For whatever reason, these people get a thrill out of causing chaos and inconvenience for others.

-Removing Viruses and Malware
+Removing Viruses and Malware from iPhone

 If your iPhone slows down, connects you to websites you didn’t ask to visit or opens apps without your command, you might have a virus or malware.
 One wonderful thing about the iPhone is that if one app is infected, it generally can’t spread to other applications.
 So, you need to identify the issue, remove it and then most of your problems should be behind you.